 One of the most unique and ever evolving pieces of equipment in the game of hockey is the hockey stick.
-From humble wooden beginnings, to incorporating curves, and finally the technological explosion of the last two decades yielding the top of the line sticks of today, the hockey stick has a very interesting past!
+From humble wooden beginnings, to incorporating curves, and finally the technological explosion of the last two decades yielding high performance composite sticks, the hockey stick has a very interesting past!

 Our article will cover the original hockey sticks and their creators, how it evolved throughout the years, materials used to produce the sticks, and companies that have made major advancements in stick technologies.

 - Mid 1900's Hockey Stick Innovations

 - Hockey Sticks Of The 1970's And 80's

 - Hockey Sticks in the 1990's - Aluminum Hockey Sticks